andrelouw/SwiftStyleGuide/README.md

 # SwiftStyle

-A linter and formatter to enforce code styling.
 > ⚠️ This project is still under active development and breaking changes is a guarantee. 😱

+A linter and formatter using [SwiftLint](https://github.com/realm/SwiftLint/tree/main) and [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) to enforce code styling.
+The idea is to have a stand-alone swift package to enforce a team's code styling, by using linting and formatting.
+The idea came from [Airbnb Swift Style Guide](https://github.com/airbnb/swift) and aims to take their existing approach just one step further.

 ## Running executable
 ```bash